Riverfront Park (Spokane, Washington): 2016–2021 redevelopment

 The new master plan was completed by early summer 2014, and put toward the Spokane City Council for adoption that summer with the goal of putting it on the general election ballot for a public vote later that year.
 In November 2014, Spokane voters passed a $64.3 million bond to redevelop Riverfront Park.
 The bond measure was approved by 67 percent of votes, having the required 60 percent to pass.
 Passage of the bond measure, called Proposition No. 2 did not raise taxes on citizens as it effectively replaced another parks special property tax that was set to expire.
 The new bonds raised to pay for the park's redevelopment are set to mature in 2035.
 Key projects of the bond measure included a renovation of the U.S. Pavilion, construction of a new skate ribbon to replace the former Ice Palace that was hosted each winter at the Pavilion, construction of a new building to house the historic Looff Carousel, and the construction of new public spaces such as the Howard Street Promenade and a regional playground.
 The advisory committee hired Olson Kundig Architects to conceptualize the design of the new structures and grounds within the framework of the master plan and with input from stakeholders.
 One of the principal architects of the firm, Tom Kundig, was raised in Spokane and is the son of architect Moritz Kundig, who had a leading role in the design of the same grounds to prepare for Expo '74; the new additions to the park pay homage to the fairs' environmental theme.

 Construction on the phased, five-year long project began in 2016 with a ground breaking ceremony on July 8 at the site of the future Numerica Skate Ribbon and the final major phase of construction associated with the park, the north bank playground was completed and opened to the public in May 2021.
 Another city project adjacent to the park, The Podium sportsplex, along the park's northern boundary was also completed in 2021.
-A reconstruction of the Post Street Bridge that form's the park's western boundary is estimated to be completed in Winter 2023.
+The Post Street Bridge that form's the park's western boundary was renovated and enhanced, re-opening for traffic in June 2024.